 My family and I played around taking photos of each other.
 We were all smiles.
 Our next stop was the seafront and the old fort.
 We looked out over a beautiful blue bay and cast our eyes on several sailboats moored at the foot of the old fort.

 The old fort in Corfu town was built by the Venetians and used by the British as a military hospital when Britain ruled Corfu.

 After seeing the sailboats anchored, I turned to my husband and said, ‘can we anchor there?!
 Can we?
 Can we?’
 Of course, his response was a ‘yes.’

-We took some photo’s and made our way to the fort.
-We had a ball walking along the walls, enjoying the views and absorbing the history.
+We took some photos and made our way to the fort.
+We had a ball walking along the walls, enjoying the views, and absorbing the history.
 The breeze was nice and the walk up to the top wasn’t too difficult.
-Once we got to the end, we enjoyed a panoramic view over the Ionian Sea and Corfu Town.
+Once we got to the end, we enjoyed a panoramic view of the Ionian Sea and Corfu Town.

-We anchored next to Corfu Town for a couple days
+We anchored next to Corfu Town for a couple of days.

 And it’s a good thing we did!
 We met two of the most incredible people in the world – Jim and Carole.
 See my write up entitled, ‘Couple sets off for a 3 year around the world sailing trip – 15 years later they’re still going!’ for more about them!

 While anchored, we took the tender out and pulled our daughter and my cousin around in a tube.
 All of us jumped off the back of the boat and enjoyed swimming over to our lovely neighbors.

 I can’t explain how amazing it feels to wake up, open up our door at the top of our stairs, and look up to a historical fort alongside the bluest waters I’ve seen.

 Every morning I had to pinch myself and express my gratitude for being able to sleep under the stars next to the incredible Corfu Town.